 But in this post, I would like to further explore the Paul Ericksen case study that vividly illustrated the direct correlation between lead time reduction and higher quality, lower costs and improved deliveries.
 Remember that Paul was solely trying to reduce lead time from his suppliers to be able to adequately supply a new customer with strict delivery requirements.
 Lead times from suppliers were reduced by 78%.
 But, unexpectedly, supplier quality defects were reduced by 84%, late deliveries were reduced by 73% and cost savings at the suppliers ranged from 11% to 20%.

 Remember Ohno’s equation for present capacity?

 Present capacity = work + waste

 According to Ohno, only work that is needed is “real work” and the rest is “waste”.
 (I like that definition of “value-added”).

 “So if we take all the resources allocated to a given system (present capacity), these resources will generate a combination of work (needed, value-added) and waste (non-value-added).
 And if we remove some of the waste from the system, we will be able to 1) generate more work with the given capacity, or 2) reduce the capacity while achieving the same amount of work.
 We will reduce costs.”

 Pretty straightforward.
 And remember that quality defects are also a waste (they are definitely not needed).
-So if we remove that type of waste, by finding it at its source, we will increase quality.
+So if we remove that type of waste, by finding it at its source, we will increase quality and further reduce costs.
 (And free up even more capacity).

 But don’t we all know that anyway?
 After all, Lean practitioners always talk about eliminating waste….and talk and talk and talk….
 But where does this “lead time” thing fit in?